dailybruin/the-stack/_posts/2018-11-20-2018db-recruitment.md

 <p class = "para">
 Daily Bruin's incoming class represents a total of 74 undergraduate and graduate majors.
 The most diverse section is News, with 23 majors represented.
 The least diverse sections is Online, with only 7 majors represented.
-(Note: Double majors are counted as two people with single majors.)
+(Note: Double majors are counted uniquely as a major.)
 </p>

 <p class ="para">